-- Migrant children face a number of obstacles to settlement and integration into their new homeland, too often slipping through cracks in service provision and education. - Separated children those arriving unaccompanied at the border need to be identified as children in need of protection.
+- Migrant children face a number of obstacles to settlement and integration into their new homeland, too often slipping through cracks in service provision and education.294 - Separated children those arriving unaccompanied at the border need to be identified as children in need of protection.
 Unfortunately, the age until which children can be treated as children in need of protection varies in each province.
-These variances have meant that service providers must apply different standards of protection to children arriving at different ports of entry into Canada. - Canada and its media are becoming increasingly aware of the problem of trafficking in children, both in Canada and around the world.
-Through the Immigration and Refugee Protection Act, as well as the federal government's proposed amendments to the Criminal Code to deal with trafficking in persons, the government is beginning to underscore the extent of the problem and the need to deal with it effectively. - Particular sensitivity is needed in the case of refugee children arriving in Canada, either with or without their families.
-Immigration officials are often unable to deal with the particular sensitivities of such children and the refugee protection criteria that may be used to facilitate their entry. - Immigration officials are often untrained in how to assess the best interests of the child, including the consideration of legal, psychological, emotional and other factors at play in the lives of children arriving either alone or accompanied at the border.
+These variances have meant that service providers must apply different standards of protection to children arriving at different ports of entry into Canada.295 - Canada and its media are becoming increasingly aware of the problem of trafficking in children, both in Canada and around the world.
+Through the Immigration and Refugee Protection Act,296 as well as the federal government's proposed amendments to the Criminal Code to deal with trafficking in persons,297 the government is beginning to underscore the extent of the problem and the need to deal with it effectively. - Particular sensitivity is needed in the case of refugee children arriving in Canada, either with or without their families.
+Immigration officials are often unable to deal with the particular sensitivities of such children and the refugee protection criteria that may be used to facilitate their entry.298 - Immigration officials are often untrained in how to assess the best interests of the child, including the consideration of legal, psychological, emotional and other factors at play in the lives of children arriving either alone or accompanied at the border.299 from issues related to trafficking in children to sexual exploitation over the internet.